2015 Monitoring Network Plan

 New York State Ambient Air Monitoring Program

 The New York State Department of Environmental Conservation (NYSDEC), Division of Air Resources operates an ambient air monitoring network for various air contaminants within the State.
-As required by federal regulations, NYSDEC prepares an annual monitoring network plan, which describes in detail the specifics of the monitoring network.
-This plan includes an annual review of the existing monitoring network to determine the adequacy of the network and to propose any network modifications.
-The proposed annual monitoring network plan must be available for public review for a 30 day period prior to submittal to EPA.
-This notice is intended to afford interested parties the opportunity to comment on the proposed plan.
+As required by federal regulations, NYSDEC prepared an annual monitoring network plan, which described in detail the specifics of the monitoring network.
+This plan included an annual review of the existing monitoring network to determine the adequacy of the network and any proposed network modifications.
+The annual monitoring network plan was approved by the EPA on December 2, 2015.

-NYSDEC has reviewed the current ambient air monitoring network and is proposing to close the Camp Georgetown monitoring station in Madison County, and the Scotchtown lead background monitoring site in Orange County.
-In addition, NYSDEC is proposing to add a permanent monitoring station in South Albany.
+NYSDEC, with the EPA's approval, has closed the Camp Georgetown monitoring station in Madison County and the Scotchtown lead background monitoring site in Orange County.
+In addition, NYSDEC has added a permanent monitoring station in South Albany.

 2015 Monitoring Network Plan, No Site Listing (PDF) (4.60 MB, 88 pgs)